roberttravispierce/code_examples/README.md

 # code_examples
-Some examples of my code for evaluation
+Some examples of my Ruby & Rails code for evaluation